Edward Mitchell Bannister: Boston activist, artist, and student

-During the US Civil War, Carteaux lobbied for equal pay for African American soldiers and organized the 1864 soldiers’ relief fair for the Massachusetts 54th infantry regiment, 55th infantry regiment, and 5th cavalry regiment, which had gone without pay for over a year and a half.
+During the US Civil War, Carteaux lobbied for equal pay for African American soldiers and organized the 1864 soldiers' relief fair for the Massachusetts 54th infantry regiment, 55th infantry regiment, and 5th cavalry regiment, which had gone without pay for over a year and a half.
 Bannister donated his full-length portrait of Robert Gould Shaw, the commander of the 54th killed in action, to raise money for the cause.
 Bannister's portrait of Gould Shaw was displayed with the label "Our Martyr", according to abolitionist Lydia Maria Child.
 The portrait was praised in the New York Weekly Anglo-African as "a fine specimen of art" and inspired a poem by Martha Perry Lowe entitled The Picture of Col. Shaw in Boston.
 The painting was purchased by the state of Massachusetts and installed in its state house, but its current location is unknown.

 The Bannister portrait of Robert Gould Shaw was one of several memorials to Gould Shaw by members of Boston's African American artistic community such as Edmonia Lewis.
 These artworks, put to the practical purpose of raising money for Black soldiers, contradicted the ideals of Boston Brahmin abolitionists, such as the Gould Shaws.
 Although the Brahmins supported abolition, they saw it as an abstract good rather than a concrete cause in need of material support.
 The portrait's paternalistic praise from Lowe and Child exemplified the divide between Boston's white abolitionists and the African American community.
 Through art like the 1884 Robert Gould Shaw Memorial, the Boston Brahmins rejected the possessive "Our Martyr" label given to him by Black artists like Bannister and Edmonia Lewis.

 Bannister's activism also took other forms: on June 17, 1865, Bannister marshaled around two hundred members of the Twelfth Baptist Sunday School at a Grand Temperance Celebration on Boston Common.
 They marched under a banner reading "Equal rights for all men".

-Bannister eventually studied at the Lowell Institute with the artist William Rimmer, while Rimmer taught evening life drawing classes at the Institute between 1863 to 1865.
+Bannister eventually studied at the Lowell Institute with the artist William Rimmer, while Rimmer taught evening life drawing classes at the Institute between 1863 and 1865.
 Rimmer was known for his skill in artistic anatomy, an area Bannister knew was one of his weaknesses.
 Because of Bannister's daytime photography business, he mostly took his drawing classes at night.
 Through Rimmer and the community at the Studio Building, Bannister was inspired by the Barbizon School-influenced paintings of William Morris Hunt, who had studied in Europe and held public exhibitions in Boston around the 1860s.
 At the Lowell Institute, Bannister formed a lifelong friendship with painter John Nelson Arnold; both later became founding members of the Providence Art Club.
 Bannister also formed a temporary painting partnership with Asa R. Lewis that lasted from 1868 to 1869.
 During that partnership of "Bannister & Lewis", Bannister began to advertise himself as both a portrait and landscape painter.